Dinatarek10/Building-a-Scalable-Data-Pipeline-for-Reddit-Data-using-PySpark-and-Databricks/README.md

 # Building a Scalable Data Pipeline for Reddit Data using PySpark and Databricks

-This project demonstrates how to build a scalable data pipeline for Reddit data using PySpark and Databricks.
+This project builds a scalable data pipeline using PySpark and Databricks to collect, process, and analyze Reddit data.
-It covers data extraction from Reddit's API, transformation and cleaning, and loading the processed data into Databricks for analysis.
+It extracts posts and their comments from technology subreddit via the Reddit API, cleans and transforms the data, and loads it into Databricks for further analysis.

 ## Features
 - Extract Reddit posts and comments using the Reddit API